 - 1 onion diced

 - 1 cup uncooked rice

 - 1 tsp salt

 - 1/2 tsp dried thyme

 - 4 tbsp brown sugar

-- In a bowl, combine egg, ground beef, rice onion, salt and pepper.
+- In a bowl, combine egg, ground beef, rice onion, oregano, thyme, salt, and pepper.

-- In another bowl, combine tomato sauce, Worcestershire sauce, and brown sugar.
+- In another bowl, combine tomato sauce, tomato paste, Worcestershire sauce, and brown sugar.

-- To make the rolls, put a couple of tablespoons of filling down the center of each cabbage leaf.
+- To make the rolls, put a 1/4 cup of filling down the center of each cabbage leaf.